Consider the following forms of aid as you plan your graduate study.

 Post 9/11 GI Bill and Yellow Ribbon Program

-The Post 9/11 GI Bill and funds from LC (based on our participation in the Yellow Ribbon Program) pay tuition and fees for eligible LC degree candidates who are veterans or dependents and provide a housing allowance and money for books and supplies.
+The Post 9/11 GI Bill and funds from Lynchburg (based on our participation in the Yellow Ribbon Program) pay tuition and fees for eligible Lynchburg degree candidates who are veterans or dependents and provide a housing allowance and money for books and supplies.
 Read more.

 All information is subject to ongoing review and changes.